opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/multiencode-woh.md

 * Care must be taken that no ffmpeg complex filters are used in the encoding profiles used for this workflow, as it can cause a conflict.

-* Encoded target recording are distinguished by the suffix, it is important that all the encoding profiles used have distinct suffixes to use "tag-with-profile" configuration, for example:
+* Encoded target media are distinguished by the suffix, it is important that all the encoding profiles used have distinct suffixes to use "tag-with-profile" configuration, for example:
 ```
 profile.mp4-vga-medium.http.suffix = -vga-medium.mp4